MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

 > If the Viva Engage Experience is hidden, the backing group will respect the [data retention policies](/microsoft-365/compliance/retention-policies-yammer?view=o365-worldwide&preserve-view=true) set by your organization.
 The admin can still [export and manage their data](/rest/api/yammmer/network-data-export.md).

 ## Option: Show AI-suggested topics
-All Viva Engage users that have access to Answers also have AI-suggested topics, by default.
-When a user posts a question on Answers, generative AI returns up to three relevant Viva Topics that the user can choose to include with the post to help categorize the question.
+All Viva Engage users who have access to Answers also have AI-suggested topics, by default.
+When a user posts a question on Answers, generative AI returns relevant Viva Topics for the user to choose from to include with their post.

-Microsoft Global 365 administrators can turn this feature off to remove it from the Answers experience.
-Here’s how:
+Only a Microsoft Global 365 administrator can turn this feature off to hide it from the Answers experience.

 1. Go to the Viva Engage Teams app.